Education on Demand

 - All WTAMU students taking courses must be compliant with Texas Success Initiative (TSI) requirements.

 Upon successful completion of a correspondence study course, students will earn credit from WTAMU which will appear on their official transcript.
 For WTAMU students, correspondence study grades are calculated into their cumulative grade point average.
-Dropped or unfinished courses recieve a grade of X.
+Dropped or unfinished courses receive a grade of X.

 The cost of each course includes a $60 administrative fee.
 This fee is non-refundable.
 Study guides can be replaced for an additional fee.